br-imen/sellandbuy/README.md

 <a name="technologies"></a>
 ### Technologies used:
-This web application built with a famework Flask 2.2.3 (Python), SQLITE3, Javascript, Bootstrap 5.0.
+This web application built with a famework Flask 2.2.3 (Python), SQLITE3, Javascript, Bootstrap 5.0 and Heroku, Gunicorn for deploiment of web application.
+The URL to access my web app : "https://sellandbuy.herokuapp.com/"

 I choosed these technologies to practice the basics that I got from the course.